 The biggest financial rock doctors need to focus on post-graduation is their student loan repayment.

-Physicians can waste hundreds of thousands of extra dollars with the wrong student loan repayment strategy.
-Maybe they’re on the graduated or extended plan or even the wrong income-driven plan.
+Physicians can waste hundreds of thousands of extra dollars with the wrong student loan repayment strategy and not fully understanding the loan repayment programs available.
+Maybe they’re on the federal student loan graduated or extended plan or even the wrong income-driven plan.